MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-text-recognizer-component-in-powerapps.md

      - **PageNumber**: The number of the page where the detected text line selected by the user is located.
      - **Text**: The detected text line selected by the user.

->[!NOTE]
+    > [!NOTE]
-> These properties changed recently; if you are not seeing these properties in your app, you will have to manually update the property names.
-[More information](powerapps-controls-2020wave1)
+    > Some of these property names changed with the April 2020 updates.
+If you are not seeing these properties in your app, you will have to manually update the property names.
+More information:

 ## Additional properties

  - **Text**: Text that appears on the button that activates the text recognizer.
- - **ImageDisplayed** (“Show image” in the properties panel): Whether the component displays the image or not.
+ - **ImageDisplayed** ("Show image" in the properties panel): Whether the component displays the image or not.
 When set to ON, rectangles are displayed around field values detected in the image.
  - **DisplayMode**:
      - **Edit**: Allows user input.
      - **View**: Only displays data.